Frequently Asked Questions

 What must I do to earn additional compensation for advanced degrees?

 - The core academic/content areas are: Elementary Education; English/Language Arts; Reading; Mathematics; Science; Foreign Languages; Music; Art; Drama; and Social Sciences (Political Science, History, Civics and Government, Economics and Geography).
+Highly Qualified is defined by having certification / licensure in the area you are teaching as per the Florida Course Code Directory.

 Is there a paper application I can submit instead of using PeopleSoft?